luggroo/bizic/proto_bizic.md

-# Proto-Bizic: A Study of Tujia Historical Phonology
+# Proto-Bizic: A Study of Tujia Historical Phonology (2020)
-A thesis submitted by Yulou Zhou to the Department of Linguistics of Stanford University for the Honors Degree of Bachelor of Arts on Dec 4, 2020
+A thesis submitted by Yulou Zhou to the Department of Linguistics of Stanford University for the Honors Degree of Bachelor of Arts

 Supervised by Paul Kiparsky and Dominic Yu

 ### Abstract